PyLink/PyLink/docs/technical/services-api.md

 myservice.add_cmd(somefunc, aliases=('command1', 'command2'))
 ```

-Note: use `(variable,)` to define a one length tuple to [prevent it from being parsed as a single string](https://wiki.python.org/moin/TupleSyntax).
+Note: use `(variable,)` when defining one length tuples to [prevent them from being parsed as a single string](https://wiki.python.org/moin/TupleSyntax).